sfu-ireceptor/turnkey-service/README.md

 emacs .env
 ```

-Note the paramters you set here will be propagated to the *dbsetup.js* file in the next section, as
+Note the parameters you set here will be propagated to the *dbsetup.js* file in the next section, as
 noted by the inline comments in  the *.env.defaults* file.

 ```